 - Once that academic plan is in place, you must submit it to the Office of Financial Aid, along with the “Appeal for Financial Aid Probation” form, which you can get from the Office of Financial Aid website.
 The academic plan must be submitted by July 30 for SAS students.

-- As noted on the academic plan form, you must meet with that academic adviser at least once a term while on financial aid probation AND before withdrawing from any courses in a term.
+- As noted on the academic plan form, you must meet with that academic advisor at least once a term while on financial aid probation AND before withdrawing from any courses in a term.

 What is an academic plan?

 The academic plan illustrates what a student must do to meet Satisfactory Academic Progress in four or less semesters.
-You and an adviser will create an academic plan, which you must follow in order to receive financial aid.
+You and an advisor will create an academic plan, which you must follow in order to receive financial aid.
 You will be on financial aid probation while following an academic plan.